Why We Need the Schedules that Work Act

 At one point, things became even more difficult.
 Andrea explains, “Eventually no one could help me.
 My mom took a second job and my dad was working overtime so our family could be okay financially.”
 So she told her employer that she had to leave at 4:30 PM on the dot in order to pick up her son.
 However, if the worker scheduled to replace her hadn’t arrived by 4:30 PM, Andrea was forced to wait, making her late to pick up her son.

-Late fees had to be paid to the daycare immediately, or else Ben could not return.
+Late fees had to be paid to the child care provider immediately, or else Ben could not return.
 Three or four times, Andrea didn’t have enough money to pay, so she would have to stay home with him—there was no one else to care for him.
 On these occasions, she’d call in to work to tell her manager that she simply couldn’t come in because her son needed her.
 After being “written up” three times for attendance reasons, she was in danger of being terminated.
 It was only after she met with her district manager and pleaded with her, crying, to understand her situation that she managed to hang on to the job.
 The manager told her she could keep her job, but needed to make better child care arrangements.
 However, she felt that after meeting with the manager, she was punished, often receiving on-call shifts (shifts requiring the employee to be available to work, but with no guarantee of receiving hours).

 Andrea had expected better conditions when she started the job.
 She explains, “There is an unspoken rule in retail.
 On your application, you have to have open availability [meaning that you are willing to work any shift] to get the job.
 Nine times out of ten, if your schedule is closed in any way, you won’t get the job—no matter how great a candidate you are.”
 Andrea was losing job offers because she had listed her schedule as closed, so eventually she said she had open availability.
 However, she told the interviewer at the cosmetics store that she had a baby in child care and needed advance notice, and he said this was okay.